sparten11740/allmylights/README.md

 #### Wallpaper
 The Wallpaper sink currently only works on Windows machines and only if you run allmylights on the host machine itself.
 It can receive values of type `string`, which have to be valid file paths.
+If `RelativeTo` is specified, the command line flag `--info` can be used to print available files under that directory.

 ```json5
 {